-Upper elementary reading teachers like me are always on the hunt for resources and tools to motivate my students, I have been busy creating.
+Middle school reading teachers like me are always on the hunt for resources to motivate students while allowing for differentiated instruction.
 I find that I am always in need of teaching tools that are engaging and motivating, capable of being used in a literacy center, incorporated into Daily 5 instruction, small group, or even whole class work, and can be utilized with minimal prep time on my end.
 Does that sound familiar?
-Or like any type of resource you could use?

 I have found task cards to be one of these sought after resources.
 They are a perfect way to be able to reinforce a concept and meet ALL student instructional needs.
 Here is a peek in to how I have found them to be most effective.

 First, print them and have students cut them out.
 I know that there are always a few students that I can heavily rely on for secretarial work each school year.
 Pass this job along to those students that like to come in early, stay in for recess, or spend a little extra time with you in your classroom.